Important Legal Disclaimer

 - Transport projects

-One couple saved $89,000 by moving to a nearby suburb with better growth.
+One couple saved $89,000.
+They moved to a nearby suburb with better growth.

 Don't get attached to an area before doing research.